 Encourage your child to take an active role in his or her care, including making their own appointments and getting refills on their medications.

 Many pediatric rheumatologists continue to follow young adults up to age 22 or through the college years.

 Transition typically occurs when the disease is in remission.
 This ensures a smooth transfer to an adult provider.
-However, this practice varies by geographic location and availability of pediatric rheumatologists.
-(Ref SF handout and ACR provider directory
+However, this practice varies by geographic location and availability of pediatric rheumatologists. (“Use the Find a Rheumatologist” tool from American College of Rheumatology)

 Accommodations can also be helpful at the college level and are typically handled by the Office of Disabilities.
 Some examples of college accommodations include priority scheduling, housing options to minimize risk of infection, attendance flexibility for medical appointments, and allowing late arrival and extra travel time between classes on campus.